We regularly update this article with the latest information pertaining to Digital Marketing Budgets for Credit Unions.

 This is a question we get all the time, and as you might expect, the answer depends.

-Looking to our 2022 Credit Union Marketing survey, marketers shared the tactics that were most successful.
+Looking at our 2022 Credit Union Marketing survey, marketers shared the tactics that were most successful.
 Email, SEO, content marketing, and paid search came out on top.

 For several years, email marketing has led the channels as one of the most effective tactics for credit unions.
 Paid digital advertising including display and social media is effective at reaching untapped prospects.
 SEO and content marketing work in lockstep to attract visitors with desirable content that search engines serve when the search terms match the website content.